Waypoints and custom routes

 Waypoints

 Waypoints are specific points through which a route should be calculated.
-They do not define the whole route, but are passed through in the journey from origin to destination.
+They do not define the entire route but must be passed through during the journey from origin to destination.

 The maximum allowed number of waypoints is 150.

 Waypoints are defined using a list of ItineraryPoint.
 By default, they are included in the route in the order they are specified.
-In routing planning each waypoint results in an extra leg in the response.
-Also, each added waypoint results in an extra RouteStop in the routeStops list in the response, containing the route’s origin as a first list element and destination as a last.
+In routing planning, each waypoint results in an additional leg in the response.
+Each added waypoint also results in an extra RouteStop in the routeStops list, where the first element is the origin and the last element is the destination.

 1val amsterdam = ItineraryPoint(Place(GeoPoint(52.377956, 4.897070)))